violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

 ### Generating SSH Key and Automatic Login

+HTTPS and SSH differ in several aspects.
+On one hand, in the presence of a firewall, HTTPS port is almost always open, while SSH port is not, being often blocked by network firewalls.
+On the other hand, an SSH Key is more secure in that, under SSH protocol, the user does not actually login, but under HTTPS he or she has to login.

+Under SSH protocol, authentication of SSH Key is easily managed by an `ssh-agent`, while under HTTPS, the user may also use a credential helper, which I have not tried.

+To generate an SSH key for RSA cryptosystem, having 4096 bits, with your email specified,

+    $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+You will be asked for the filename with path (by default, in `~/.ssh/`), and a passphrase.
+Since with an SSH-agent you have only to type the passphrase once, you may well choose a reasonably long (some 6-word) phrase.
+Special characters are not only allowed, but encouraged.

+If you have several keys, you may rename the public key (the one with extension `.pub`) and private key (the one without), but they must the same name except for extension.
+Let us rename it `rsa_github.pub`.

+Browse you GitHub account, and go to "Personal settings", and then "SSH and GPG keys".
+Click "New SSH key".
+Copy and paste the whole content of your public key, or more simply,

+    $ cat ~/.ssh/rsa_github.pub | pbcopy

+and paste to the box.

 To let Keychain remember the key, in `~/.ssh/config` append `UseKeychain yes` after the relevant lines (omitted lines shown as `...`)

     Host github.com
        User git
        ...
        UseKeychain yes

+Hopefully, you will only be asked for passphrase just once, or never.

 ## More Information